Dates: December 26, 2023 – January 2, 2024

 What are the trip dates?

-The program runs from December 23-29, 2021.
-Students must arrive at the hotel by the evening of December 21 to await COVID results.
+The program runs from December 26, 2023 – January 2, 2024.
+Students must arrive at the hotel by the evening of December 25.

 What does it cost?

 Registration is $500 and covers hotel (Dec.
-21-29), meals, and programmatic materials.
-Students are responsible for booking and paying for their own flights, but Hopkins Hillel will reimburse students up to $1000 for their flights, to be disbursed upon completion of the program.
-Students will also want some spending money for the occasional meal out, souvenirs, and other external purchases.
+25- Jan.
+2), meals, and programmatic materials.
+Students book and purchase flights on their own, and Hopkins Hillel will reimburse $1000 of the total cost upon returning to the U.S. Students will also most likely want spending money for souvenirs and the occasional meal on their own.

 How do we get to and from Jerusalem?

 Hartman will help students travel to and from the airport if they arrive on Dec.
-21 and leave on Dec.
-29. Due to COVID-19, there may be restrictions as to how students can travel to Jerusalem (e.g., no shared shuttle/sheirut with strangers).
+25 and leave on Jan.
+2 or 3.

 What hotel will we stay in?